 Ask a friend or colleague to review your letter if possible and provide feedback.

 Tip #8: Follow any other directions for submissions.
 Many newspapers will require submissions to include a street mailing address (not to be published) because they want to know where you are in relationship to their coverage area.
 They also may request a daytime phone number, an after hours phone number, and an email address.
+Just make sure that you provide only your authenticated data to avoid inconsistencies from stirring up later.
+Why take the risk when you can send certified mail?
 They may want to call you to confirm that you wrote the letter and discuss any possible edits or clarifications with you.

 The newspaper staff cannot do these things if you do not include the address they requested, or do not list the contact information they want.
 Do not give them another reason to say no. Follow the directions.

 Tip #9: Submit your letter to the email address specified.
 Sometimes clients think they are gaming the system by emailing the editor for the op-ed section instead of the generic letters@ newspaper account (even if the generic address is specified in submission instructions).